yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 #### Impact

-The application gives users an intriguing way to find out what suits them.
-They explore styles of outfits and clothes through Augmented Reality.
-It also inspires people to dress according to the occasion and weather.
+Outfits You gives users an engaging way to understand what suits them—visually, realistically, and interactively.
+AR try-on encourages experimentation, while contextual suggestions help users dress with confidence.

 </div>